Statute of limitations: Turkey

 Turkish Code of Obligations sets the general limitation period to ten years, which applies where the law does not provide a specific limitation period.

 There is no statute of limitations for sexual offenses committed against minors, however, under both the Turkish Penal Code (article 99) and Turkish Civil Code (Law No. 2827).

 United Kingdom

-Unlike many countries, the United Kingdom has no statute of limitations for criminal offences above summary offences (offences tried exclusively in the magistrates’ court).
-In these cases, criminal proceedings must be brought within six months according to the Magistrates' Courts Act 1980.
-To obtain a conviction in "some road traffic offences" (i.e., speeding) the driver must be notified, within 14 days of the offence, of the intention to prosecute them according to the Road Traffic Offenders Act 1988.
+The United Kingdom has no statute of limitations for criminal offences beyond minor summary offences (offences tried exclusively in the magistrates' courts); the Magistrates' Courts Act 1980 requires that criminal proceedings for summary offences be brought within six months.
+To obtain a conviction in "some road traffic offences" (e.g. speeding), the Road Traffic Offenders Act 1988 requires that the driver must be notified within 14 days of the offence of the intention to prosecute.

-For civil claims, the statute of limitations varies depending on the type of claim.
+For civil claims, the period of validity varies depending on the type of claim.
 For example, a claim (debt) from a simple contract can no longer be pursued after six years.